learn-co-students/ds-atlanta-06_24_19/module_4/week_2/project/README.md

 ### Jupyter Notebook Must-Haves

 1. You must source & clean your data.
 All boring stuff should be pushed to a .py file that is imported.
 A single data set (albeit possibly from multiple sources) should be able to support all of the following requirements.
-2. You must do one each of a linear regression, a logistic regression, and a time-series analysis (to included, at a minimum, a calculation of trend and seasonality).
+2. You must do one each of a linear regression, a logistic regression, and a time-series analysis.
 3. In either your linear or logistic regression, use $R^2$ and AIC/BIC to determine the best of two models
 4. Visualizations to support each of your models built